ml-archive/blog/source/_posts/2018-02-26-URLComponents.md

 Perfect!

 ### Decomposing URLs
-Remember our example from before, you know, when we lived in the pre-URLComponents world?.
+Remember our example from before?

 Now that we know about `URLQueryItem`s, checking if a query parameter exists is soooo much easier:

 ```swift
 func receivedUrl(_ url: URL, contains parameter: String) -> String? {